Counsellor in Wokingham near Bracknell and Reading

 As an experienced BACP registered Integrative Counsellor, I use a range of counselling therapies to work alongside you as you journey towards increased self-awareness, greater compassion for yourself and ultimately feelings of control over your life.
 I use my counselling approaches for individuals and couples interchangeably (couples work tends to be more proactive and solution focused) so that the therapy meets your needs and goals and moves at a pace that is comfortable to you.

 My belief is that we are the sum of our experiences and so I find it helpful to look at what has gone on in your past and what is going wrong now (as well as what is going right!).
-Relationships with parents and childhood experiences influence our future relationships and by understanding the subtle influences from the past, I hope that you will be empowered to find those elusive answers and perhaps new thinking and behaviours that are more helpful.
+Relationships with parents and childhood experiences influence our future relationships and by understanding the subtle or maybe stark influences from the past, I hope that you will be empowered to find those elusive answers and perhaps new thinking and behaviours that are more helpful.

 The therapy can be short term or open ended and, with regular reviews, you can ensure that you are getting the most from our sessions.
 I have worked both short (12 weeks) and longer term (a year or more) with many Individuals and Couples facing difficulties including: